 - Keep track of your symptoms (such as fever >100.4 degrees Fahrenheit or >38 degrees Celsius, cough, shortness of breath) and stay in touch with your health care provider.
 You may receive instructions on how to check and report your symptoms.

 - If you have severe symptoms, call 911 or the local emergency number.

 - Tell your close contacts that you may have been infected with COVID-19.
 Close contacts are people who have been within 6 feet of an infected person for a total of 15 minutes or more over a 24-hour period, starting 2 days before symptoms appear (or before a positive test) until the person is isolated.

-- Use a face mask over your nose and mouth when you see your health care provider and anytime other people are in the same room with you.
+- Use a well-fitting face mask or respirator that fits well over your nose and mouth without gaps when you see your provider and anytime other people are in the same room with you.
+If you can't wear a mask, for example, due to breathing problems, people in your home should wear a mask if they need to be in the same room with you.